CodeHub-UGA/Languages/R/README.md

 R is a powerful tool for statistical analysis and graphics; is very significant in Data Science and Statistics.
 Read more about R [here](https://www.r-project.org/about.html).

 ## Getting Set Up
 RStudio is an very helpful IDE for R. You can download it here: https://rstudio.com/products/rstudio/download/.

-## Fundamentals
-- Importing Data
-- Detailed [Cheat sheet](https://rstudio.com/wp-content/uploads/2019/01/Cheatsheets_2019.pdf) for using R (from importing data to making plots with ggplot2).

 ## Significant Packages
 - [Tidyverse](https://www.tidyverse.org): contains very helpful packages related to Data Science.